gyasaswini10/gyasaswini10/README.md

 • Email: 2300030244csehte@gmail.com
 • LinkedIn: https://www.linkedin.com/in/yasaswini2005

----

-## Additional Information
+## 🚀 Professional Summary

+I am a motivated Computer Science and Engineering student specializing in Cloud Native Software Engineering.
+I am focused on building scalable and efficient applications using modern technologies.

-I am continuously learning and working on projects to strengthen my knowledge of software development and machine learning concepts.
+I continuously enhance my skills in full-stack development, cloud computing, and machine learning by working on practical projects and solving real-world problems.

+I am actively seeking opportunities to apply my knowledge, contribute to impactful projects, and grow as a software developer in a professional environment.